Hirschhorn (Neckar): Museum

-Langbein Museum, on Alleeweg at the junction of Grabengasse, displays antiquities and natural history specimens which had been collected by 19th century Hirschhorn innkeeper and amateur taxidermist Carl Langbein (1816 - 1881).
+Langbein Museum, on Alleeweg at the junction of Grabengasse, displays antiquities and natural history specimens that had been collected by the 19th-century Hirschhorn innkeeper and amateur taxidermist Carl Langbein (1816-1881).
 It shares its building, which used to be a forestry office, with the tourist information.
-Between May and September this is also the starting point for free guided tours of the town and of the castle on Saturdays.
+Between May and September, this is also the starting point for free guided tours of the town and of the castle on Saturdays.

 Hirschhorn in art and literature

 In 1844 Joseph Mallord William Turner, the famous English Romantic artist, painted some watercolours of several places in the Neckar valley.
 He was on a trip to Switzerland, Heidelberg, and the Rhine.
 Two watercolours of Hirschhorn Castle are in the possession of The Tate Gallery, London, as well as two sketches of Hirschhorn with the church of Ersheim in the foreground.